Puddle Jumping

 Caring for an autistic child

-Autism Spectrum Disorders (ASD) affect around 700,000 people in the UK, meaning that over 2.8 million people have a family member on the autism spectrum.
+Autism Spectrum Disorder (ASD) affects around 700,000 people in the UK, meaning that over 2.8 million people have a family member on the autism spectrum.
 It’s a lifelong condition that affects how people interact with others, and its impact may depend on where the person sits on the spectrum.
 The National Autistic Society defines autism as a lifelong, developmental disability that affects how a person communicates with and relates to other people and how they experience the world around them.

 • The NHS website has a helpful directory of autism support, including national charities and forums.